Real Eyes Realize Real Lies. The wise lyrics from Pink Floyd and Tupac Shakur are still relevant today.

 Believe it or not, some people remember a time without Youtube.
 Back in 2006, when Youtube was just starting, many people were captivated by the new concept of a vlog (video blog), particularly LonelyGirl15.

 In the beginning, the videos were about boys, friends, lame parents, and other typically teenage girl stuff.
-The “plot” quickly changed to secret cult-like practices within her family, parents disappearing, and a “secret” ceremony prescribed by the cult leaders.
+The “plot” quickly changed to secret cult-like practices within her family, her parents disappearing, and a “secret” ceremony prescribed by the cult leaders.

 Sports, Music and TV Hoaxes